thom22/Inside-Vehicle-Action-Detection-/README.md

 # Inside-Vehicle-Action-Detection

 ## Summary
-In this project, Detection of human action inside vehicle is studied by utilizing transfer learning, where a model trained on large scale dataset(ImageNet) is reused to transfer its knowledge to the smaller datasets.
-Around 17 participants has involved in the data collection process.
+In this project,human action detection inside vehicle is studied by utilizing a convolutional neural network (CNN) based on transfer learning, where a model trained on large scale dataset(ImageNet) is reused to transfer its knowledge to the smaller datasets. .
 A convolutional neural network(CNN) is applied to learn the important features of the participant inside a vehicle and classifiy the activities.
-Various pre-trained CNN architectures are explored and, the effect of transfer learning and data augmentation is also carefully analyzed.
+Various pretrained CNN architectures are explored and the effect of transfer learning and data augmentation is also carefully analyzed.

 ### Data Collection
-The data is collected by recuriting around 17 participants including male and female.
-A real vehicle is utilized to collect the all thedata during day time condition.
-Particulary, RGB sensor mounted on the front side(inside the vehicle) is used to effectively collect the participants movements.
+Around 17 participants have involved in the data collection process including male and female.
+A real vehicle environment is used to collect the data during day time condition.The participants were instructed to perform all the actions accordingly.
+Meanwhile, RGB sensor mounted on the front side(inside the vehicle) is used to capture the participant maneuvers.

 ## Training Tools
 - Tensorflow and Keras framework